cicorias/njit-dm-scratch/midterm/README.md

 ```
 ## Data Format

-The data file is in a simple format that I call **Collapses CSV** as each line has multiple transaction items separated by a comma.
+The data file is in a simple format that I call **Collapsed CSV** as each line has multiple transaction items separated by a comma.
 So, it's not exactly a CSV file, but close.